 - Fins, booties, and socks if you need them, especially if you are planning about 4 dives per day those come in handy to avoid blisters.

-- Wetsuit and rashguard: If you only take one, rather take one a little bit thicker as you usually would – most of us tend to get colder the more dives we do in a day.
+- Wetsuit and rashguard: Which wetsuit you pack for your scuba trip will mainly depend on the water conditions you will be diving in.
+If you only take one, rather take one a little bit thicker as you usually would – most of us tend to get colder the more dives we do in a day.
 Alternatively, take more than one option and layer if needed.
 For extended trips, I usually take my 3 mm Scubapro as well as this fun shortie from Cynthia Rowley.

 - SMD: Most liveaboards will actually require for you to have a surface marker buoy.
 Bring one and know how to deploy it.
 As it isn’t (or wasn’t) a PADI/ SSI standard ask someone to teach you if you don’t know how and practice.